AkaiBaraue/trackman-data-engineer-design-challenge/README.md

 ![Cost Analysis](/images/04_Cost_Analysis.jpg)

 Another aspect of data pipelines is the cost of running them.
-While we will be paying for the services, it is good to know exactly what we're paying for.
+While we will be paying for the services, it is good to know exactly how much we're spending and on what services that spend is occouring.
 The solution uses _Cost Explorer_ and _Budgets_ to analyze and manage spending.

 * Cost Explorer